Solo Travel in Europe

 If you love cities Western Europe has plenty to choose from, all with their own unique style.
 Take your pick from Paris, Amsterdam, London, Barcelona, Budapest, Copenhagen to as far east as Istanbul, the gateway to Asia.
 From the modern to the more historical, visit Greece or Italy for ancient civilisations, Germany for its Nazi political past and England for its timeless monarchy.

 Relax on the French or Italian Rivieras, hike in Malta, sunbathe in Cyprus, sip port in Portugal, take part in a Spanish festival or try the chocolate delicacies of Belgium.
 Ski in the Alps, sing on Austrian hills and explore the highest point of Europe in Switzerland.
 Whether you enjoy history, culture or art, Western Europe has a country for all.

 They may be known for being pricey but Scandinavia and the Nordics are great countries to visit for winter activities.
-Take a cruise around the Norwegian Fjords, go snowmobiling or dog sledging in Finland or visit Santa Claus in Lapland.
+Take a cruise around the fjords in Norway, go snowmobiling or dog sledging in Finland or visit Santa Claus in Lapland.
 Iceland is in a league of its own with geothermal activity is a funky capital.
 Choose Greenland for its remoteness.
 Visit in the winter for the Northern Lights or the summer for the midnight sun.

 We can’t forget the smaller countries either: Liechtenstein, Monaco, Luxembourg, Vatican City, Andorra, Gibraltar and Moldova all play their part in making Europe an intriguing and interesting continent to travel to alone.